Aquanty/rtd-hgs/docs/source/index.rst

 #. **rfrac(j), j=1,nzones** Retardation factor [-] for each discrete
    fracture zone **j**.

+| Assigns a unique value for the fracture retardation factor,
+  :math:`R_f` (Equation :ref:
-Assigns a unique value for the fracture retardation factor, :math:`R_f` (Equation :ref:`eq:fracture_retardation` ), to each discrete fracture zone in the domain.
-The default value is 1.0 (no attenuation).
+| ), to each discrete fracture zone in the domain.
+The default value is
+  1.0 (no attenuation).

 --------------